Kenzen92/react-weather/README.md

 Sign up or log in to the Visual Crossing Weather API.
 Once logged in, navigate to the API key section and generate a new API key.

 Create a .env.local file in the root directory of the project and add your API key as follows:

-env
-Copy code
 VITE_WEATHER_API_KEY=your-api-key
 Replace your-api-key with the API key you generated.